MarcoDuiker/QGIS_Map_library/help/source/introduction.rst

        - a message to show the user when the layer gets loaded.
 This message is shown in the message bar
     - ``on_select_message``
        - a message to show the user when the user selects the layer in the library.
 This message is shown in a message bar in the library dialog.
+    - ``insert_point``
+       - a value of ``top`` will insert a layer in the top of the layer tree.
+For layers based on .qlr files this will only work for QGIS versions above 3.30.

 Both the ``on_load_message`` and the ``on_select_message`` can be a simple string.
 In that case the message is shown as an "Info" message on a blue background and should be clicked away by the user.

 Both the ``on_load_message`` and the ``on_select_message`` can be a dictionary like this: